impactorbitco/handbook-main/content/ims/policies/HR/IR35 Off Payroll Workers Policy.md

 If a worker disputes an SDS:

 1. The contractor must submit a written appeal detailing their grounds for disagreement.
-2. Green Orbit Digital will review the appeal within **45 calendar days**.
+2. Impact Orbit Creative Group will review the appeal within **45 calendar days**.
 3. A written outcome will be provided to the contractor.
 4. All challenges and responses will be documented and retained securely.